 William went on to relate the tale of his friend, whom he’d loved with all his heart, and who he tried to defend.
-He explained how he had been detained while the villagers set about sacrificing his friend.
+He explained how he had been detained while the villagers set about sacrificing the love of his life.

 “Twice, I thought I’ve seen her since,” William said.
 “I risked my life to save Kate.”

-“Your life is a high price indeed.”
-The woman in the shadows continued to whisper.
+“Your life is a high price indeed,” the woman in the shadows whispered.

 William continued to gaze into the fire.
 “The villagers have paid a high price.”